mlund/webtest/_pages/energy.md

 -------------|-------------------------------------------------------
 `P/unit`     | External pressure where unit can be `mM`, `atm`, or `Pa`.

-This adds the following pressure term to the Hamiltonian, appropriate for MC moves in $$\ln V$$:
+This adds the following pressure term[^frenkel] to the Hamiltonian, appropriate for MC moves in $$\ln V$$:

 $$ U = PV - k_BT\left ( N + 1 \right ) \ln V $$

 where $$N$$ is the total number of molecules and atomic species.

-For more information see _Frenkel and Smith, 2nd Ed., Chapter 5.4_.
+[^frenkel]: _Frenkel and Smith, 2nd Ed., Chapter 5.4_.

 ## Nonbonded Interactions <a name="nonbonded"></a>